DanosBandira/GeneralAiSkills/CodeStyleRules.md

   contract: parameters, return value and errors.
 They are allowed and are not "what" comments in the sense of this rule.

+### File and class headers

+Every file or class starts with a short header comment that explains:

+- **What** it is responsible for, in a few sentences.
+- **How** it is used: its role in the larger system and how other code is expected to use it (for example: which method to call, what to set up first).

+This is an overview for someone opening the file for the first time.
+It is allowed and is not a "what" comment in the sense of this rule.
+Keep it short;
+details belong in the code and in the method names.

 ## Rule 4: Prefer composition over inheritance

 **Rule.** Build larger behavior out of small, independent components that work